Multi-Objective Bayesian Optimization over High-Dimensional Search Spaces: Details on Batch Selection

 To mitigate this issue of over-exploration, we use a discrete set of candidates by perturbing randomly sampled Pareto optimal points within a trust region by replacing only a small subset of the dimensions with quasi-random values from a scrambled Sobol sequence.
 This is similar to the approach used by~\citet{eriksson2021scalable} which proved crucial for good performance on high-dimensional problems.
 In addition, we also decrease the perturbation probability~$p_n$ as the optimization progresses, which \citet{Regis2013} found to improve optimization performance.
 The perturbation probability~$p_n$ is set according to the following schedule:

 where $n_0$ is the number of initial points, $n_f$ is the total evaluation budget, $p_0 = \min\{\frac{20}{d}, 1\}$, $b = n_f - n_0$, and $n' = \min\{\max\{n - n_0, 1\}, b\}$.

-Given a discrete set of candidates, \ALG{} draws samples from the joint posterior over the function values for the candidates in this set and the previously selected candidates in the current batch, and selects the candidate with maximum average \HVI{} across the joint samples.
-This procedure is repeated to build the entire batch.\footnote{In the case that the candidate point does not satisfy that satisfy all outcome constraints under the sampled GP function, the acquisition value is set to be the negative constraint violation.} Using standard Cholesky-based approaches, this exact posterior sampling has complexity that is cubic with respect to the number of test points, so exact sampling is only feasible for modestly sized discrete sets.
+Given a discrete set of candidates, \ALG{} draws samples from the joint posterior over the function values for the candidates in this set and the previously selected candidates in the current batch, and selects the candidate with maximum \HVI{} across the joint samples.
+This procedure is repeated to build the entire batch.\footnote{In the case that the candidate point does not satisfy that satisfy all outcome constraints under the sampled GP function, the acquisition value is set to be the negative constraint violation.} Using standard Cholesky-based approaches, exact posterior sampling has complexity that is cubic with respect to the number of test points and therefore is only feasible for relatively small discrete sets. \FloatBarrier